steview-d/eliquids-page-template/README.md

 <h1 class="h2">Lorem ipsum dolor sit amet consectetur</h1>
 ```

-The same applied for paragraph text.
+The same applies for paragraph text.
 You have 2 options, `p-normal` and `p-bold` - swap these out as required.

 ### Adjusting column widths.